MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-power.md

 - If you enable this policy setting, you must select the desired action.

-- If you disable this policy setting or do not configure it, users can see and change this setting.
+- If you disable this policy setting or don't configure it, users can see and change this setting.
 <!-- SelectLidCloseActionOnBattery-Description-End -->

 <!-- SelectLidCloseActionOnBattery-Editable-Begin -->